Foraging, Fungus, and Oneness

 Mushroom hunting can kill you.
 It can kill who you think you are.
 It can kill what matters to you.
 You could be left with nothing: nothing to worry about, nothing to lose.

-Foraging makes life into an Easter egg hunt.
+Foraging means taking things as they come.
+It makes life into an Easter egg hunt.
 You find that there is plenty for everyone.
 You feel safe enough to be openhearted.
 You are no longer ruled by fear.

-Just off the eaten path, beneath the thin veneer of civilization, lies a benevolent universe.
-In the real world, we find the ultimate in home-land security.
-We see that the nightmare we’ve created is only a dream.
+Foraging uncovers a benevolent universe.
+Just off the eaten path, beneath the thin veneer of civilization, we find the ultimate home-land security.
+In the real world, we see that the nightmare we’ve created is only a dream.
 We may have left The Garden, but The Garden has never left us.

 Humanity has an Eden disorder, and nothing reveals it more than fungi.
 Wild mushrooms are no harder to tell apart than vegetables in the store.
 We’ve been eating them for five million years BC (Before Costco).
 And the only field guide we’ve ever needed is one with two legs.